-Twelve miles of trail are available for enthusiasts willing to take the challenge.
+Over twenty miles of trail are available for enthusiasts willing to take the challenge.
 The DNR ranked this the best mountain biking trail in Wisconsin in 2007 and 2008.
 Blue Mound State Park offers spectacular views of the dolomite and chert outcroppings and challenges cyclist's bike handling skills.

 Kettle Moraine State Forest

-This area is said to have some of the best mountain bike trails in the country!
+This area is said to have some of the best mountain bike trails in the country.
 This trail system offers five different loops each varying in length and difficulty.
 In contrast to the technical difficulty of Blue Mound State Park, this is the place to crank up the RPM's and carry some speed.
 Check out the trail maps to see which one is right for you and don't forget to buy your trail pass before you go!

 Devil's Lake Uplands Loop Trail

 Uplands Loop trail is a connector trail which provides about eight total miles of bike trail.
 The Loop is generally a medium effort trail that is long, winding and grassy with variable grades through open fields, deep brush and woods.
 The most scenic views are from the top of the East Bluff Trail on the south end.

 This free park is just five minutes from downtown Madison in Fitchburg, WI.
 Quarry Ridge features three miles of unique trails and is a destination trail system for mountain biking.
 It features a network of single-track trails for beginner to expert riders.